My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 A Chernobyl-Esque Version of My Own Mind

-Hepatic encephalopathy.
-There is simply no reason that should be that hard to say while actively experiencing it.
+There is simply no reason a phrase should be that hard to say while you are actively experiencing it.
 But I digress.

 Like your favorite secret garden after the fallout.